View on GitHub

 The first step for creating a new component is understanding what it is that we wish to implement.
 This is called defining requirements.
 In the spirit of “Hello World” this component will encapsulate greeting behavior.
 The component will define three items to implement greeting behaviour:

-1. A command called SAY_HELLO that will command the component to send a greeting
+• A command called SAY_HI that will command the component to send a greeting

-2. An event called Hello that is the greeting sent in response to the SAY_HELLO command
+• An event called SayHiEvent that is the greeting sent in response to the SAY_HI command

-3. A telemetry channel called GreetingCount that will count each Hello event sent
+• A telemetry channel called GreetingCount that will count each SAY_HI command sent

 These are a simple set of requirements for this component.

 This command will ask for some input.
-You should respond with the following answers:
+You should respond with the following answers (you can just hit <ENTER> when accepting the offered defaults:

 [INFO] Cookiecutter source: using builtin

-Component short description [Component for F Prime FSW framework.]: Hello World Tutorial Component
+[2/8] Component short description (Component for F Prime FSW framework.): Hello World Tutorial Component

 1 - active